Geography of the Spring Creek Watershed

 The Big Hollow sub-watershed is extensively developed, yet owing to sinkholes and porous soils, storm water runoff from this basin rarely reaches Spring Creek.
 Rather, runoff leaves this basin as subsurface flow.

-Big Spring in Bellefonte is the second largest spring in the Commonwealth.
+Big Spring in Bellefonte is among the largest springs in the Commonwealth.
 It provides drinking water to the residents of Bellefonte and discharges 14.5 million gallons of water per day into Spring Creek.

 At Milesburg, Spring Creek flows into Bald Eagle Creek, which flows northeast for 22 miles, where it enters the West Branch of the Susquehanna River at Lock Haven.
 From there the West Branch flows east to Williamsport and then south to Northumberland, joining the main stem of the Susquehanna River.
 The river continues south through Pennsylvania and Maryland, entering the Chesapeake Bay at Havre de Grace, Maryland.